borwickatuw/borwickatuw.github.io/docs/_posts/2023-12-20-django-framework.markdown

 The "shell" version is as easy as using the same `podman run` command but with `-ti` as additional options and then `/bin/bash` as the command.

-Where I mount the entire Django app as a volume, so it's easy to have the shell update the app code as needed.
+I mount the entire Django app as a volume, so it's easy to have the development shell container then update the app code as needed.

 ## modules to install